nirmeir/Ex_2-OOP/README.md

 ### EX2_1 functions:
 - createTextFiles - This function create new text files n is the numbers of files with randoms of lines rerturn the files.
 - getNumOfLines - This function calculate the numbers of lines without Threads and print the time calculte of the count.
-- getNumOfLinesThreads - This function calculate the numbers of lines with Threads and print the time calculte of the count.
+- getNumOfLinesThreads - This function is synchronized , calculate the numbers of lines with Threads and print the time calculte of the count.
 - getNumOfLinesThreadPool - This function calculate the numbers of lines with Threadspool and print the time calculte of the count.

 ### EX2_3:
 - Ex2_3 - this function build object of the class with the file name .
 - getTotalNumLines - This function return the total numbers of lines.
-- run - this function read lines and count the lines for totalNumLines , like we need to impliment because it thread.
+- run - this function is synchronized , she read lines and count the lines for totalNumLines , like we need to impliment because it thread.

 ### EX2_4:
 - Ex2_4 - this function build object of the class with the file name .